aeon-toolkit/aeon/README.md

   url     = {http://jmlr.org/papers/v25/23-1444.html}
 }
 ```
 You can also use the repository's [CITATION.cff](https://github.com/aeon-toolkit/aeon/blob/main/CITATION.cff).

-If you let us know about your paper using `aeon`, we will happily list it on the project website.
+If you let us know about your paper using `aeon`, we will happily list it on the (project website)(https://www.aeon-toolkit.org/en/latest/papers_using_aeon.html).

 ## Project history

-`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of core developers, and has since been substantially rewritten and extended.
+`aeon` was forked from `sktime` `v0.16.0` in 2022 by an initial group of eight core developers, and has since been substantially rewritten and extended.
 You can read more about the project's history, values, and governance on the [About Us page](https://www.aeon-toolkit.org/en/stable/about.html).

 ## Project status